Police: Woman was drunk, but no DUI for toy truck joy ride

 They say they spotted her cruising down the road in a Power Wheels electric toy truck after a caller reported a suspicious person on the street.

-Officers say she was driving about a mile (1.5 kilometers) from her home in Walhalla when they stopped her.
+Officers say she was driving about a mile from her home in Walhalla when they stopped her.